An ensemble learning method for variable selection: application to high dimensional data and missing values: Introduction

 In the next section, we fully describe the proposed algorithm.
 Rules to tune its parameters are given and mathematically justified.
 We also derive some theoretical properties of the algorithm.
-In Section~\ref{simulations}, we illustrate the relevance of the selection of variable method through a simulation study.
+In Section~\ref{simulations}, we illustrate the relevance of the selection of variable method through a simulation study and we provide an application to models specification in sequential multiple imputation in Section \ref{Application}.
 Finally, a discussion about extensions closes the paper.